projectsveltos/sveltos/docs/register/readiness_liveness_checks.md

     - Gianluca Mardente
 ---

 When a cluster is registered with Sveltos, Sveltos attempts to connect to its `API server`.
-A successful connection, results in the cluster's status being set to `Ready`.
+A successful connection results in the cluster's status being set to a `Ready` state.
 This status is a prerequisite for Sveltos to deploy add-ons and applications to clusters.

+!!! note
+    [Lua](https://www.lua.org/) and [CEL](https://cel.dev/) languages can be used as a way to express logic.

 ## SveltosCluster Readiness Checks